Failure to track a stable AMOC state under rapid climate change: Declarations

 \section{Declarations}

 \begin{itemize} \item Funding -- R.M.v.W. and H.A.D. are funded by the European Research Council through the ERC-AdG project TAOC (project 101055096).
-R.B. is funded by the ClimTip project, which has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601. \item Conflict of interest -- The authors declare no competing interest \item Ethics approval -- Not applicable \item Availability of data and materials -- The (processed) model output will be made available upon publication. \item Code availability -- The analysis scripts will be made available upon publication. \item Authors' contributions -- R.M.v.W., R.B. and H.A.D. conceived the idea for this study.
+R.B. greatfully acknowledges the ClimTip project, which has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601.
+This is ClimTip contribution \#150. \item Conflict of interest -- The authors declare no competing interest \item Ethics approval -- Not applicable \item Availability of data and materials -- The (processed) model output are available at: https://doi.org/10.5281/zenodo.19853635 .
+The CMIP6 model output is provided by the World Climate Research Programme’s Working Group on Coupled Modeling. \item Code availability -- The analysis scripts are also available at: https://doi.org/10.5281/zenodo.19853635 \item Authors' contributions -- R.M.v.W., R.B. and H.A.D. conceived the idea for this study.
 R.M.v.W. conducted the analysis and prepared all figures.
 All authors were actively involved in the interpretation of the analysis results and the writing process. \end{itemize}

 \makeatletter \makeatother